PAMPLONA (Iruñea), July 1 — While most people fall asleep in church by accident, Bob and I found one where sleep is actively encouraged.

 The bandstand in the middle of the square was deserted.

-I moved along the edges of this uneven arcade until I found what I looking for.
-Emblazoned on a stiff white awning was the label: Café Iruña.
-We pulled through the sidewalk tables and found ourselves inside a splendid room of gilded timbers, earthen colors, and tiled floors.
-It had the ambiance of the late 19th century, sans the wide screen television on the wall.
-Every chair was full, and most were turned in the same way, theater mode.
-The score was tied.
-The crowd was tight.
+We followed the edge of the arcade until we found it.
+Emblazoned on a crisp white awning was the name: Café Iruña.
+Inside was a magnificent room of gilded timbers, earthy tones, and tiled floors.
+It retained a perfect 19th-century ambiance, save for the widescreen TV on the wall.
+Every chair was occupied, most turned toward the screen in “theater mode.”
+The score was tied; the crowd was tight.

-It brought to mind a scene from Hemingway’s The Sun Also Rises.
-In this novel, considered by many to be his first and best, the author describes a group of bohemians caught up in the frenzy of the San Fermín festival.
-His story is constructed, in part, upon fact.
-Hemingway and friends came here repeatedly to eat, drink, gossip and see the bulls.
-He wrote:
+The scene immediately evoked Hemingway’s The Sun Also Rises.
+In what many consider his finest novel, Hemingway describes a group of bohemians swept up in the frenzy of the San Fermín festival.
+The story was built on his own life; he and his friends frequented this very café to drink, gossip, and prepare for the bulls.
+He once wrote:

 The festival of San Fermin, 1954.
 Photograph from here (accessed 10/6/2021).

-Bob and I followed his intimation.
-Beyond a short hall (or entryway) was a narrow room with many mirrors.
-In its center was a bar.
-The wood was reddish-brown, worn, but well-polished.
-The keep had his back to us; he was devoted to the hum as well.
-Bottles of various sizes and shapes lined the shelves.
-Closer to us, and leaning on the counter was a second figure.
-He was not tight.
-One foot rested lightly on the rail.
-His elbow was nonchalantly propped up on the bar top.
+Bob and I followed his lead through a short entryway into a narrow, mirrored room.
+In the center stood a bar of well-polished, reddish-brown wood.
+The bartender also had his back to us, mesmerized by the match.
+But leaning against the counter was another figure.
+He wasn't tense like the soccer fans outside.
+With one foot on the rail and an elbow nonchalantly propped on the bar, he looked up.
 His face was lined; his hair was wavy and full.
 His face revealed neither surprise nor irritation by our sudden interruption; it was more like, “Oh, there you are.
 I knew you'd come.”**

 It was Ernest Hemingway!